It’s becoming more and more common place for flats to come fully furnished. How can you renovate a furnished flat and put your own style into it?

 It might be an extra expense, but getting your own curtains that are in a style and colour that you like will help you make the flat feel your own.
 You can also make sure that they match all of the other decorative features that you bring into this new apartment.

-So, as you can see, you don’t need to live with someone else’s style just because you move into a furnished flat.
-Follow all of the above tips and you will even forget that the flat was furnished in the first place!
+You definitely don’t have to live with someone else’s style choices in your home.
+Follow all of the above tips and you’ll forget that the flat was furnished in the first place!